Reformed baptismal theology: Meaning

 Reformed Christians see baptism as a replacement of circumcision in the Old Testament.
 Baptism does everything for New Testament Christians that circumcision did for Jews in the Old Testament.
 Circumcision is seen as a ritual where God's judgement passes over the person circumcised, only to cut off a part of the flesh, sparing the rest of the person.
 The "cutting off" of Christ in death is seen as a perfection of circumcision, and in baptism similarly the entire body is subjected to judgement and death in order to be raised again in new life.

 Reformed Christians believe baptism to be a sign of regeneration, or the making of one into a new creature, based on the connection found in the New Testament between regeneration and washing with water.
 Baptism also represents forgiveness or remission of sin by the sprinkling of the blood of Christ, similarly to the sprinkling of blood of sacrificial animals.
 Baptism is held by almost the entire Reformed tradition to effect regeneration, even in infants who are incapable of faith, by effecting faith which would come to fruition later.
-However, Reformed theologians do not teach that baptism is necessarily bound to the forgiveness of sins.
+However, Reformed theologians do not teach that baptism is necessarily bound to the forgiveness of sins, as opposed to the ex opere operato doctrine of baptismal regeneration.
 Not everyone who participates in the outward rite of baptism can be said to have had their sins forgiven.
 Rather, it is necessary that the baptized person participate spiritually by faith in order to receive this benefit.